-If you get an aphthous mouth ulcer like the ones discussed here, you will not normally need to see a doctor or dentist.
+If you get an aphthous mouth canker sore like the ones discussed here, you will not normally need to see a doctor or dentist.

-However, there are different types of ulcers, some much more serious and will require a medical professional to take a look and potentially intervene.
+However, there are different types of canker sores, some much more serious and will require a medical professional to take a look and potentially intervene.

 You should consider speaking to or seeing a doctor in the following circumstances.

 - The canker sore appears infected.